emdete/minipov/README.md

 To know when to start the writing the minipov utilizes a sensor port.
 We experimented alot with different switches and weights to trigger the switch with no success.

-Finally we used a reed relais and a small magnet in a tube.
+Finally we used a reed contact and a small magnet in a tube.
 This works incredible fine.
 Sampleprograms are in `pov_sensor*.c`.

 ### Linear Animations